wmorgan/dcos-docs/1.7/administration/installing/cloud/packet.md

     - packet_facility - Packet facility: [ewr1|sjc1|ams1]
       ewr1 is New Jersey, ams1 is Amsterdam, sjc1 is San Jose - default sjc1

-    - packet_agent_type - Type of Packet Server to use for the DCOS Agents: [baremetal_0|baremetal_1|baremetal_3] Choose the Packet Server type to use for the DCOS Private Agents - default baremetal_0
+    - packet_agent_type - Type of Packet Server to use for the DC/OS Agents: [baremetal_0|baremetal_1|baremetal_3]
+      Choose the Packet Server type to use for the DC/OS Private Agents - default baremetal_0

-    - packet_master_type - Type of Packet Server to use for the DCOS Master: [baremetal_0|baremetal_1|baremetal_3] Choose the Packet Server type to use for the DCOS Master Nodes - default baremetal_0
+    - packet_master_type - Type of Packet Server to use for the DC/OS Master: [baremetal_0|baremetal_1|baremetal_3]
+      Choose the Packet Server type to use for the DC/OS Master Nodes - default baremetal_0

-    - packet_boot_type - Type of Packet Server to use for the DCOS Boot Node: [baremetal_0|baremetal_1|baremetal_3] Choose the Packet Server type to use for the DCOS Boot Server - default baremetal_0
+    - packet_boot_type - Type of Packet Server to use for the DC/OS Boot Node: [baremetal_0|baremetal_1|baremetal_3]
+      Choose the Packet Server type to use for the DC/OS Boot Server - default baremetal_0

-    - dcos_cluster_name - the name of your DCOS cluster - defaults to packet-dcos
+    - dcos_cluster_name - the name of your DC/OS cluster - defaults to packet-dcos

     - dcos_agent_count - Number of private agents to deploy - defaults to  4